1906-1912 Wright 440 Engine

 Contact Us

-nitially designed in 1906, the Wrights used these 240 cu in motors on most airplanes through 1912.
-Delivering 30-40 hp, these engines had a gear-driven high-tension magneto-distributor-spark plug ignition system still common in piston airplane engines.
+nitially designed in 1906, the Wrights used these 240 cubic-inch motors on their commercial airplanes through 1912.
+Delivering 30-40 hp, these engines had a gear-driven high-tension magneto and distributor with spark plugs.
+This ignition system is still common in piston airplane engines.
 The operator adjusted the spark timing with a hand-lever on the magneto, later with foot pedal.
 Each of cast-iron vertical cylinders bolted onto the aluminum crank case.
-They had water pumps and radiators, but still cooled only half the cylinders' area.
-Like the 1904-1905 motors, the fuel pump delivered directly to the intake manifold and had no throttle.
-The pilot opened a compression release to aid starting and to shut off the motor in flight, allowing the propellers to free-wheel.
+A water pump circulated coolant through the cylinders and a radiator, but only half the area of each cylinder was cooled.
+Like the 1904-1905 motors, the fuel pump delivered gasoline directly to the intake manifold there was no carburetor or throttle.
+The pilot opened a compression release to aid starting and to shut off the motor in flight.

-This was the only motor the Wrights licensed production of to other companies.
-Although their competitors had more powerful motors, the Wrights' aircraft had more efficient propellers and more reliable motors.
+This was the only motor which the Wrights licensed other companies to produce copies were made in France, England, and Germany..
+Although their competitors had more powerful motors, the Wrights' motor were more reliable.
+And when coupled with the Wright's efficient bent-end propellers, they produced more thrust.
 Carillon Park in Dayton, OH. displays one of these motors.

 References: